 Improve skills: ability to increase your skills in leadership, interpersonal relationships, decision-making, governance, and public speaking.

 Knowledge building: learn more about how nonprofits and their boards, budgets, and other strategic processes work.

 Serving as a part of the leadership at America’s Promise is an exciting opportunity but is also a real responsibility.
 Before applying, please review the following list and make sure you are able to meet the requirements and expectations.
 All applicants must:

-- Be between the ages of 16-22 on October 1st, 2018.
+- Be between the ages of 18-24 on August 24, 2020.